islom-sattorov/junior-test/README.md

 npm start
 ```

+The table is drawn by **GET** request from http://localhost:3001/posts/ (If you need to change local server port please check _package.json_ file)

 ## How to login

 **Click on the login button in the upper right corner and enter this information into the input**